exfinen/mpc-demo-infra/mpc_demo_infra/client_cli/docker/README.md

 ./build.sh
 ```

 Run the script with your details.
-Please make sure the ETH address is correct to receive the prizes.
-It will take several minutes to run.
+The ETH address is **the one you want to receive the NFT and the lottery** if you win (**not the one you use for Binance**), so please double check if it's correct.
+It might take several minutes to run.
 ```bash
 ./share-data.sh <eth-address> <binance-api-key> <binance-api-secret>